gholness1/CarND-Vehicle-Detection/GaryHolness_writeup.md

 feature vector dimensionality, the more costly the training.
 An improvement would have perhaps been to set aside a validation set and use the validation set to find the right parameter value and combination.

+This is a resubmission representing suggestions received from review of a project submission.
+After trying out suggestions for changes to `pix_per_cell` as well as the number of histogram bins and orientations, I found the performance of my system didn't improve, rather it got worse.
+The suggestion of using 'GridSearchCV` improved my linear classifier performance from 98% accuracy to 99% accuracy.
+What worked better for me was to increase the window size of the average heatmap from 5 to 8, decreasing the confidence threshold using svc.decision_function from 0.6 to 0.15, and setting `x_start_stop=[200, None]` in order to exclude the left shoulder of the roadway from consideration for sliding window.
+All of my parameters resulted in a processing iteration averaging between 3.2 secons and 4.2 seconds.
+This translated to a processing of the video of roughly an hour on my old mid-2010 MacPro running OSX 10.11 (El Capitain).
+It would have been nice to have a more modern machine to speed up processing.

+In addition one thing I had considered was to augment the data-set with images of cars that were side views taken of the white car by making snapshots from the video and cropping.
+From the browsing around of the data set, I found that many of the training images were rear views of cars.
+Once including my own snaphots, the plan would have been to boost side-view and 3/4ths views of the white car by oversampling and saving it to the data set.
+I imagine when creating street scene data-sets, particularly of cars, one would have data that represents 360-degree views perhaps in 15-degree increments in order to get more image information to train the model in better recognizing cars.